nyu-mll/jiant/README.md

 We also make use of many other data sources, including:

 - Translation: WMT'14 EN-DE, WMT'17 EN-RU.
-Scripts to prepare the WMT data are in `src/wmt_scripts/`.
+Scripts to prepare the WMT data are in [`src/wmt_scripts/`](src/wmt_scripts/).
 - Language modeling: [Billion Word Benchmark](http://www.statmt.org/lm-benchmark/), [WikiText103](https://einstein.ai/research/the-wikitext-long-term-dependency-language-modeling-dataset).
-We use English sentence tokenizer from [NLTK toolkit](https://www.nltk.org/) [Punkt Tokenizer Models](http://www.nltk.org/nltk_data/) to preprocess WikiText103 corpus.
+We use the English sentence tokenizer from [NLTK toolkit](https://www.nltk.org/) [Punkt Tokenizer Models](http://www.nltk.org/nltk_data/) to preprocess WikiText103 corpus.
 - Image captioning: MSCOCO Dataset (http://cocodataset.org/#download).
-Download links: 2017 Train images [118K/18GB], 2017 Val images [5K/1GB], 2017 Train/Val annotations [241MB].
+Specifically we use the following splits: 2017 Train images [118K/18GB], 2017 Val images [5K/1GB], 2017 Train/Val annotations [241MB].
 - Reddit: **# TODO(Raghu)**
-- DisSent: Details for preparing the corpora are in `src/dissent_scripts/README`
+- DisSent: Details for preparing the corpora are in [`src/dissent_scripts/README`](src/dissent_scripts/README).
 - DNC (Diverse Natural Language Inference Collection), i.e. Recast data: The DNC is currently being prepared for release for EMNLP camera ready.
 Instructions on how to download the data is forthcoming.
-- CCG: Details for preparing the corpora are in `src/ccg_scripts/README`
+- CCG: Details for preparing the corpora are in [`src/ccg_scripts/README`](src/ccg_scripts/README).
-- Edge probing analysis tasks: see [`probing/data`](probing/data/README.md) for more information
+- Edge probing analysis tasks: see [`probing/data`](probing/data/README.md) for more information.

 To incorporate the above data, placed the data in the data directory in its own directory (see task-directory relations in `src/preprocess.py` and `src/tasks.py`.